alish1999/Office-Management-System/README.md

 - Validation of phone number,email, other information.

--Leave Application Management System.
+**Leave Application Management System**:

--Payroll management :
+**Payroll management **:

- Automated Payroll calculation with leave deduction and payroll receipt generation.
+- Automated Payroll calculation with leave deduction and payroll receipt generation.
- Leave reports,types of leaves,current salary,
+- Leave reports,types of leaves,current salary, all the information is gathered and appropriate deductions/additions are applied.
- all the information is gathered and appropriate deductions/additions are applied. receipt is generated with all related information and time in pdf format.
+- receipt is generated with all related information and time in pdf format.

- Admin can view the total amount of salary paid in each month with specific filters.
+- Admin can view the total amount of salary paid in each month with specific filters.

 -Work-shift Management System: